Ph.D. Counseling Psychology

 • Deadline(s): December 1 for Fall start.
 The application and all supporting materials are due by the listed deadline.

-• Time to Completion: 4-5 years depending on course loads and whether you have a Master's degree prior to enrolling
+• Time to Completion: 5-6 years depending on course loads and whether you have a Master's degree in counseling prior to enrolling

 • Alumni Current Positions: Graduates work as staff psychologists at counseling centers and are faculty members at universities.
 Many become psychologists in private practice, and others work in hospitals and in policy fields.